Methods in Class Design

 Methods have access to private members of their class including other methods and properties.
 This encapsulation enables you to hide data and create special interfaces that must be used to access the data stored in objects.

-For an example to get started writing classes, see Create a Simple Class
+For an example to get started writing classes, see Creating a Simple Class.

-For sample code and syntax, see Define Class Methods and Functions
+For sample code and syntax, see Method Syntax.

 For a discussion of how to create classes that modify standard MATLAB® behavior, see Methods That Modify Default Behavior .

-For information on the use of @ and path directors and packages to organize your class files, see Class Files and Folders
+For information on the use of @ and path directors and packages to organize your class files, see Class File Organization.

 There are specialized kinds of methods that perform certain functions or behave in particular ways: